 Lakshmana sought to know from Sumantra what transpired in the past.
 Sumantra proceeded to recount what Durvasa had told Dasharata: “Lakshmana!” said he, “Once in the past, Durvasa, son of Atri Maharshi, chose to spend four months of austerities in a rainy season in Vashishta Maharshi’s ashram.
 At that time, your reputed father...
 Continue Reading →

 Lakshmana saw from a distance Sita migrating to Valmiki’s ashram.
 The helpless one found the whole episode agonizing and he could not bear Sita’s predicament.
 Sumantra, the minister and the charioteer was engaged in conversation with Lakshmana.
 “Sarathi!” said Lakshmana, “Imagine Rama’s plight in getting estranged from Sita.
-What more sorrow can he expect than...
+What more sorrow can he...
 Continue Reading →

 Lakshmanasya vachaha srutwaa daarunam Janakaatmajaa, Param Vishaadam-aagamya Vydehee nipapaataha (U. Kan.
 Sar: 48 Sl; 1) Sita’s reaction to what Lakshmana said is obvious from the above sloka.
 It was so distressing to swallow them that she lost her balance and fell down.
 A little later, she recovered from the shock she sustained and said to...
 Continue Reading →